reneshbedre/reneshbedre.github.io/_posts/2020-01-31-onewayanova.md

 significant (P=0.000026), and therefore, we conclude that there are significant differences among treatments.

-Above results from Tukey HSD suggests that except A-C, all other pairwise comparisons for treatments rejects null hypothesis and indicates statistical significant differences.
+The above results from Tukey HSD suggest that except for A-C, all other pairwise comparisons for treatments reject the null hypothesis and indicate statistically significant differences.

-The <b>Shapiro-Wilk test</b> can be used to check the <b> normal distribution of residuals </b>. <i>Null hypothesis</i>: data is drawn from normal distribution.
-As the P-value is non significant (P=0.72), we fail to reject null hypothesis and conclude that data is drawn from normal distribution.
+The Shapiro-Wilk test can be used to check the normal distribution of residuals.
+Null hypothesis: data is drawn from a normal distribution.
+As the P-value is non-significant (P=0.72), we fail to reject the null hypothesis and conclude that data is drawn from the normal distribution.

-Use Bartlett’s test to check the <b>Homogeneity of variances</b>.
+Use Bartlett’s test to check the <b>homogeneity of variances</b>.
  <i>Null hypothesis</i>: samples from populations
 have equal variances.
-As the P-value (P=0.12) is non significant, we fail to reject null hypothesis and conclude that treatments have equal variances.
+As the P-value (P=0.12) is non-significant,, we fail to reject the null hypothesis and conclude that treatments have equal variances.

-Note: <b>Levene test</b> can be used to check the Homogeneity of variances when the data is not drawn from normal distribution.
+Note: <b>Levene test</b> can be used to check the Homogeneity of variances when the data is not drawn from a normal distribution.

 <p>
 {% include  cite.html %}